A shooting at a Minneapolis Catholic school kills 2 children, injures 17 people

 A string of fatal shootings in Minneapolis

-Karin Cebulla, who said she had worked at the school and sent her two now-college-aged daughters there, said Wednesday she had “never met such authentic, accepting, loving, gracious people” as she did there.
+Karin Cebulla, who said she had worked as a learning specialist at Annuciation and sent her two now-college-aged daughters there, described the school as an accepting, caring community.

+“Everyone felt safe here, and I just pray that it continues to be a place where people feel safe,” she said.

 The gunfire was the latest in a series of fatal shootings in the city in less than 24 hours.
 One person was killed and six others were hurt in a shooting Tuesday afternoon outside a high school in Minneapolis.
 Hours later, two people died in two other shootings in the city.